 Generating an ISSN barcode requires an EAN13 barcode.
 The Barcode Image Generator software is used to create the ISSN barcode in this tutorial, although in other cases it may be better to use IDAutomation's UPC/EAN Barcode Fonts.
-If other types of barcode automation are preferred, IDAutomation offers a variety of barcode font tools, components and stand-alone applications for this exact purpose.
+If other types of barcode automation are preferred, IDAutomation offers a variety of barcode font encoders, components and stand-alone applications for this exact purpose.

 For printed serial publications, the ISSN barcode number should be displayed on the upper right-hand portion of the cover.
 If this is not possible, other acceptable locations are with the copyright or publisher information.
 In the case of electronic serial publications, the ISSN barcode number should be displayed on the home or title pages.

 An ISSN barcode is composed of 5 different sections:

 Encoding an ISSN number into an EAN13 barcode varies in complexity based on how the information is being encoded.
 To encode the ISSN manually, begin the data to be encoded with 977 followed by the first 7 digits of the ISSN, then the 2-digit price code which is usually 00.
 Using the image example above, an ISSN 2496-5524, the data to be encoded should be 977249655200.
 After this, the EAN13 check digit must be added to the end of the string.
 To calculate the EAN13 mod10 check digit manually, follow these simple instructions: